joreilly/VertexAI-KMP-Sample/README.md

-# Vertex AI KMP Sample
+# Vertex AI Compose/Kotlin Multiplatform Sample

 Compose/Kotlin Multiplatform sample that makes use of the [Firebase Vertex AI SDK](https://firebase.google.com/products/vertex-ai-in-firebase).
 The iOS and Android clients share the same Compose UI code but delegate to platform specific Swift and Kotlin code